RuifeiMa/The-Role-of-Reteird-Battery-in-Power-System/README.md

 DegradPolicy, EncouPolicy, and TransPolicy are programs corresponding to retirement policies, deployment policies, and transportation policies, respectively.
 The numbers in the suffixes represent different policy scenarios.

 SOH_coeff, SLB_year, SLB_RTE, SLB_N, and P_BESS are data files for the SOH (State of Health) degradation conversion coefficient, battery operational lifespan, battery charge/discharge efficiency, battery cycle numbers, and the basic data on battery SOH and cycle numbers, respectively.

+We apologize that, due to security considerations, some data in "new_data_1.xlsx" are temporarily withheld from public release.